evanmurray99/evanmurray99.github.io/README.md

 The default site can be seen locally at <http://localhost:4000>

-> Step 2 demonstrates Etter's key principal of formating documentation using a static site generator.
-Static sites can be hosted basically anywere since they have no dependencies and no databases.
+> Step 2 demonstrates Etter's key principle of formatting documentation using a static site generator.
+Static sites can be hosted basically anywhere since they have no dependencies and no databases.
 Moving a site is as easy as moving a file from your desktop to a USB.
 This ease of use makes it easy for people of any programing skill set to use a static site generator such as Jekyll to host documentation.

 ### **<u>Step 3</u>**